ruegerj/stock-sight/docs/architecture.md

 -   Potentially bad, because it lacks some quality of life features compared to GORM.
 However these wont be needed for the current scope of the project.

-## 9.3 Dependncy Injection in combination with an IoC Container
+## 9.3 Dependency Injection in combination with an IoC Container

 **Status:** Proposed